koinos/koinos-docs/docs/content/quickstart/running-a-koinos-node.md

  - `private-key-file`: The private key file
  - `pow-contract-id`: The PoW contract ID
  - `stale-production-threshold`: The distance of time in seconds from head where production should begin (-1 to disable)
+ - `resources-lower-bound`: The lower bound of resource utilization a newly created block will be considered adequate for submission
+ - `resources-upper-bound`: The upper bound of resource utilization a newly created block should not exceed

 ## Transaction Store